What is Endurance Riding?

 How Do I Get Involved?

-There are five Endurance ride levels, ranging from level 1 (Merlin) which are rides under 10 kilometres, to level 5 (Eagle) which are advanced rides over 40 kilometres.
+There are five Endurance ride levels, ranging from level 1 (Robin) which are rides under 10 kilometres, to level 5 (Eagle) which are advanced rides over 40 kilometres.
 Details about each ride level are detailed below:

 Pony Club Members can take part in Endurance through rides organised by Branches and Centres, or they can access rides organised by national governing bodies; Endurance GB (EGB), Scottish Endurance and the Irish Long Distance Riding Association, which qualify for the Endurance Championships!

 For frequently asked questions please see the Pony Club Endurance Rule Book, these start on Page 29.

 A Grassroots (under 20km) class is held each year at the Pony Club National Endurance Championships – you only need to have done 1 qualifying ride to enter!
 It’s not a Championships class, but you get to experience the atmosphere and take part!